-I also want to stress that this is just one way of putting these structures together, there are many other ways to do this.
-This is also a fairly inexpensive way of doing it as I use mostly pressure treated lumber with the exception of the cedar cladding on the posts and and no fancy connectors, just screws, nails and bolts.
-I do use power tools for most of this but it could potentially be done with hand tools, just a lot slower (and frankly, I'm getting too old to put that much effort into a project).
+I also want to stress that this is just one way of putting these structures together.
+There are many other ways to do this.
+This is also a fairly inexpensive way of doing it as I use mostly pressure-treated lumber, with the exception of the cedar cladding on the posts, and no fancy connectors; just screws, nails, and bolts.
+I do use power tools for most of this, but it could potentially be done with hand tools, just a lot slower (and frankly, I'm getting too old to put that much effort into a project).

 Okay, on with the show.
-(By the way, any of the posts that look bent in the photos is due to my phone pictures and are not ACTUALLY bent)
+(By the way, the posts that look bent in the photos are due to my phone pictures and are not ACTUALLY bent.)

-With a plan firmly in mind, I am going to use 4" x 4" x 10' PT (pressure treated) posts with the top of the structure being 5/4 x 6" PT decking boards.
-I like the decking boards because the edges are pre-rounded and I think 2" x 6" boards are just too chunky looking for this application.
+With a plan firmly in mind, I am going to use 4" x 4" x 10' PT (pressure treated) posts, with the top of the structure being made of 5/4 x 6" PT decking boards.
+I like the decking boards because the edges are pre-rounded, and I think 2" x 6" boards are just too chunky looking for this application.

 With your area laid out, break out your post hole digger and get to it.

 This gives me 3' burial with about 4" of stone added to the bottom of the hole.
-This stone layer will help with keeping the pole from rotting for a very long time.
-I use these marble chips because I had them on hand and they're fairly cheap.
+This stone layer will help to keep the pole from rotting for a very long time.
+I used marble chips because I had them on hand and they're fairly cheap.

 Okay, so now set the post in the hole.
-(You can now brace the post with boards and stakes in the ground to level it, but I just get my son to hold it in place fairly close, as you have some leeway to level it when pouring the concrete) You will be pouring fast setting concrete into the hole around the pole in it's dry state.
-I spray the hole with a hose to saturate the walls because in Florida, the hole will NEVER fill 1/3 full with water.
+(You can now brace the post with boards and stakes in the ground to level it, but I just get my son to hold it in place fairly close, as you then have some leeway to level it when pouring the concrete.)
+You will be pouring fast-setting concrete into the hole around the pole in its dry state.
+I spray the hole with a hose to saturate the walls because in Florida the hole will NEVER fill 1/3 full of water.
 Then pour in your dry concrete to fill the hole to about 2/3.
-I spray more water in the hole and use a length of rebar (really anything will do even a 1" x 2" piece of wood) just to mix the water and concrete by stabbing into it repeatedly.
-This will also get out air pockets which would weaken the foundation.
+I spray more water in the hole and use a length of rebar (really, anything will do, even a 1" x 2" piece of wood) just to mix the water and concrete by stabbing into it repeatedly.
+This will also get out air pockets, which would weaken the foundation.
 At this point, put your longest level on the side of the pole on two adjacent sides to make sure this sucker is straight.
 Fill the hole the rest of the way and slightly overfill, spray with water and repeat the process.
 Again, at this point, make sure your post is level on two adjacent sides.
 When you have the hole filled and some excess above the top of the hole, use anything like a trowel or putty knife to put a slight slope in the top of the foundation so that water drains away from your post.
 Make sure to do this quickly before the concrete sets.
 (See the pictures)

-At this point it's just repeating the process for as many posts as you need.
-I used 4 in this case and this is what I ended up with.
-(Please ignore the neighbors house, we will be putting up a fence shortly, but that's another story)
+At this point you can just repeat the process for as many posts as you need.
+I used four in this case, and this is what I ended up with.
+(Please ignore the neighbor's house; we will be putting up a fence shortly, but that's another story.)

-Stop here, pat yourself on the back and have a cold beverage if that's your thing, because the really back breaking stuff is done!
+Stop here, pat yourself on the back, and have a cold beverage if that's your thing, because the really back-breaking stuff is done!
 Yay!
 Ideally, let this dry overnight.
-(You could probably move on the same day because this concrete does dry pretty quickly, but I don't recommend it)
+(You could probably continue on the same day because this concrete does dry pretty quickly, but I don't recommend it.)